What is Social Security Disability?

 After an initial denial of disability benefits, you have 60 days to ask the Social Security reviewers for reconsideration.
 About 80% of these requests are denied as well.
 You then have another 60 days to ask for a hearing before an Administrative Law Judge who works for the Social Security Administration.
 This is an informal hearing, but a private attorney like the attorneys at the Louthian Law Firm may be present.
 In fact, hiring an attorney who understands Social Security law is a good idea, because he or she can use that extensive knowledge of the law to present convincing arguments to the judge, as well as any evidence not included in your original claim and testimony from medical experts.
 The Social Security Administration limits how much an attorney may legally charge you for representation in an administrative proceeding.

-If your claim is denied at the administrative hearing, your next step is to ask for a review by the Social Security Appeals Council.
 This is not a court case where you must appear with an attorney; they will review paperwork and decide whether the administrative law judge decided correctly.
 This can take up to three years.
 After that decision, you’re free to sue the government in federal court in order to obtain your Social Security benefits.
 An attorney is not technically required for this, but as with all court cases, having an attorney vastly improves your chances of success.

 For more information, please see the Social Security Disability booklet and the Social Security Appeals Process booklet.

 On the whole, fully half of all Social Security disability claim appeals are successful — implying that half of all claimants are incorrectly denied in the first place!
 Because of this high rate of wrongful denials, more and more Social Security claimants are hiring attorneys to help them appeal their claims.

 Contact our South Carolina Social Security Disability Lawyers Today